wmde/wikidata-wikibase-architecture/01-Introduction and Goals.md

 #### Large Non Wikimedia Wikibase Project

 - Ability to import large amount of data (>1M entities) into the Wikibase quickly & efficiently.

+### Wikibase / Wikidata System Developers

+- Access to a quick, easy and consistent dev system setup.
+- Easily discoverable, well written documentation of the system and its parts.